Introducing the Math & Markets Trading Series

 A strategy that works in one environment and fails in another is not a strategy — it is a bet on conditions continuing.
 This book covers regime detection using Hidden Markov Models, momentum-based switching logic, and the design of the dual allocator that has been built and stress-tested throughout the Substack.
 The goal is systems that know where they are.

-Book 3 — Risk, Sizing, and Survival Kelly Criterion, Drawdown Control, and the Mathematics of Staying in the Game
+Book 4 — Risk, Sizing, and Survival Kelly Criterion, Drawdown Control, and the Mathematics of Staying in the Game

 Edge without survival is a slower way to go to zero.
 This book is about staying in the game: Kelly Criterion and its fractional variants, principled drawdown limits, portfolio correlation, tail risk, and the practical construction of a risk budget.
 Most traders spend more time on signal than on sizing.
 This book corrects that.

-Book 4 — Reading the World Geopolitics, Factor Models, Alternative Data, and the Trades That Aren’t in the Textbook
+Book 5 — Reading the World Geopolitics, Factor Models, Alternative Data, and the Trades That Aren’t in the Textbook

-The first three books build the methodology.
+The first four books build the methodology.
 This one applies it — to Venezuela as a geopolitical commodity trade, the SaaS collapse seen through a factor model, the AI infrastructure thesis, gold and silver under macro uncertainty, satellite data on port activity, and Buffett’s portfolio decomposed into quantitative factors.
 The most accessible book in the series, and the one that shows what systematic thinking looks like applied to markets you recognize.

 More in development.
 The building continues publicly.